Russia strikes near Ukrainian capital; port city under siege

 MARIUPOL, Ukraine (AP) — Russian forces pounded the Ukrainian port city of Mariupol on Saturday, shelling its downtown as residents hid in its iconic mosque and elsewhere to avoid the explosions.
 Fighting also raged in the outskirts of the capital, Kyiv, as Russia kept up its bombardment of several resisting cities.

-Mariupol, a city of 446,000 people, has endured some of Ukraine’s worst misery since Russia invaded.
-Unceasing barrages have thwarted repeated attempts to bring food, water and medicine into the city and evacuate its trapped civilians.
-It has even interrupted the city's efforts to hurriedly bury its dead in mass graves.
+Mariupol has endured some of Ukraine's worst misery since Russia invaded.
+Unceasing barrages have thwarted repeated attempts to bring food, water and medicine into the city of 430,000 and to evacuate its trapped civilians.
+More than 1,500 people have died in Mariupol during the siege, according the mayor's office, and the shelling has even interrupted efforts to bury the dead in mass graves.

 The Ukrainian government said Saturday that the Sultan Suleiman Mosque was hit, but an unverified Instagram post by a man claiming to be the mosque association’s president said the building was spared when a bomb fell about 750 yards (700 meters) away.
 About 80 residents, including children, were reportedly hiding inside.